 Residents must be vigilant to protect themselves and vulnerable people from scams and crooks.
 Top tips for spotting a scam and staying safe online:

 - Try to liaise only with people you know.
 For some we recognise this may be difficult so if you need assistance contact your local councillor, a local community group or the CVS (Council for Voluntary Service).

-- If a person says they are from a community organisation, ask for some ID or verify their identity by calling the organisation directly, not the number on the ID card.
+- If a cold-caller says they are from a community organisation, ask for some ID or verify their identity by calling the organisation directly, not the number on the ID card.

 Sadly scammers are also sending out coronavirus-themed phishing emails which attempt to trick people into opening malicious attachments or revealing sensitive information about themselves such as personal and financial details.

 Phishing emails have claimed to be from organisations affiliated with the Centre for Disease Control and Prevention (CDC) and the World Health Organisation (WHO).
 There have also been some variations on current scams, with fake emails appearing to be from HMRC offering a tax rebate due to coronavirus.

 Look out for suspicious emails.
 Do not click on the links or attachments and do not respond to any unsolicited messages or calls asking for your personal or financial details.

 Get advice by calling 0808 223 1133 or fill out their online reporting form (opens in new window).

 If you have been a victim of fraud or cyber crime, call 0300 123 2040 or report it online on the Action Fraud website (opens in new window).

 The Citizens Advice Consumer Service will notify Trading Standards.
 Action Fraud will collate the information and pass it on to the Police service where the issues are originating from.